-This new website for Queensland's safety and compensation services represents a strategic partnership between the Office of Fair and Safe Work Queensland (OFSWQ) and WorkCover Queensland.
-OFSWQ includes Workplace Health and Safety Queensland, the Electrical Safety Office, and the Workers' Compensation Regulator (formerly Q-COMP).
+This website for Queensland's safety and compensation services represents a strategic partnership between the Office of Industrial Relations (OIR) and WorkCover Queensland.
+OIR includes Workplace Health and Safety Queensland, the Electrical Safety Office, and the Workers' Compensation Regulator (formerly Q-COMP).
 WorkCover Queensland is an independent government owned statutory body.
-Both organisations report to Queensland's Minister for Employment and Industrial Relations (represented in the image below).
+Both organisations report to Queensland's Minister for Industrial Relations.

 Though we remain separate organisations, we will continue to work together to deliver efficiencies for Queensland businesses and the broader community.

 WorkCover Queensland (WorkCover), an independent government owned statutory body, is a customer focused insurer aiming for insurance excellence.
 Despite it being mandatory for all Queensland employers to hold a WorkCover accident insurance policy (unless employers hold a self-insurance licence), WorkCover strives to be competitive with commercial insurers and is branded as such.
 The approach is simple: build lasting, valued relationships with customers and stakeholders.
 This means understanding and meeting customers' needs and evolving business processes to suit these needs.

 Office of Industrial Relations